-Determines the level of the emergency and has complete responsibility and authority for completing restoration in a timely and efficient manner.
-Full responsibility for coordinating restoration efforts of Level 3 outages.
-This position may be relieved by the Manager of Operations.
-Ensures adequate staffing of Operations Center to provide for the following: Communication and device control Data gathering and analysis Limiting personnel in the Operations Center to critical staff only Critical staff for Level 3 outages will include: ✓ Supervisor on-call ✓ Manager of Operations and Manager of Engineering Services (as needed) ✓ Communications (as needed) ✓ IT personnel (as needed) ✓ Division managers and other Cooperative staff (as needed) ✓ Other personnel as requested by the operations superintendent Determines proper course of action for the restoration of affected transmission and distribution systems.
-Determines the priority for restoration, switching and patrolling.
-Secures outside contractor assistance if necessary.
+- □ Determines the level of the emergency and has complete responsibility and authority for completing restoration in a timely and efficient manner. - □ Full responsibility for coordinating restoration efforts of Level 3 outages.
+If he is unavailable, the supervisor on-call will fulfill these duties.
+Both of these positions may be relieved by the director of operations and engineering. - □ Ensures adequate staffing of Operations Center to provide for the following: - Communication and device control - Data gathering and analysis - Limiting personnel in the Operations Center to critical staff only

-☐ Determines and executes relief schedules during extended service restoration.

-Monitors working time of service and construction personnel so that management can determine appropriate rotation and relief schedules, ensuring safety and minimizing fatigue.
-Direct strategic pre-placement of heavy equipment, dozers, etc. Provide periodic updates to manager of communications.
+- Critical staff for Level 3 outages will include: - ✓ Two system operators - ✓ Line superintendent or supervisor on-call - Engineering (as needed) - ✓ Member services (as needed) - ✓ IT personnel (as needed) - Division managers and other Cooperative staff (as needed) - ✓ Other personnel as requested by the line superintendent - □ Determines proper course of action for the restoration of affected transmission and distribution systems. - Determines the priority for restoration, switching and patrolling. - □ Secures outside contractor assistance if necessary. - Determines and executes relief schedules during extended service restoration. - □ Monitors working time of service and construction personnel so that management can determine appropriate rotation and relief schedules, ensuring safety and minimizing fatigue. - Direct strategic pre-placement of heavy equipment, dozers, etc. - Provide periodic updates to member services. - Complete or arrange for repairs to fleet vehicles in a timely manner to reduce downtime.
+Ensure all portable generators are operational and that any such devices used for communication purposes (backup power supply at Cooperative radio towers) are fueled and ready to run.